ManolisKar/Efield_multipoles/macros/README.md

 For comparison, in Fig. 5 I plot the residuals when we use the set of multipoles extracted under idealized assumptions, with the quadrupole plates at their design location without considering the real displacements as surveyed.
 This set of parameters is taken from Table 5 of the [original paper](https://www.g-2.bnl.gov/publications/QUAD_NIMA_paper_030511.pdf) on the quadrupole system from the Brookhaven Muon g-2 Experiment, after scaling them for consistency (eg. the HV on the plates was different).
-As we can see the residuals are much higher, up to 1800V, and they have a systematic pattern.
-We expect the plate displacements to be correlated rather than random, so specific thigher-order multipole terms arise that aren't captured by the idealized naive formulation.
+As we can see the residuals are up to ~1900V, more than 20x higher than Fig. 4, and they have a systematic pattern.
+We expect the plate displacements to be correlated rather than random, so specific higher-order multipole terms arise that aren't captured by the idealized naive formulation.

 <p align = "center">